 Housing affordability in Australia

-According to AMP Capital’s chief economist Dr Shane Oliver, housing affordability has been declining over the last two decades, with the ratio of average home prices rising from a norm of around three times annual disposable income, to around six times across Australia, and this is much higher in a number of cities, including Sydney and Melbourne.
+According to AMP Capital’s chief economist Dr Shane Oliver, housing affordability has been declining over the last two decades, with the ratio of average home prices rising from a norm of around three times annual disposable income, to around six times across Australia.
+This is much higher in a number of cities, including Sydney and Melbourne.

 How does this compare with other countries?